- Application Information

 If the student fails any portion of the examination, the Committee must recommend whether and when the student will be permitted to take a second examination.
 If a second examination is granted, it must be taken in the subsequent academic semester and with the understanding that failure of any portion of the examination typically results in immediate termination from the graduate program.

 As soon as the student enters the program – (usually early September).
 The student and adviser identify the student's Academic Mentor.

 September – The student and adviser (with approval of the Grad Chair) identify the QE Committee Chair and a fourth member.
 The student schedules a three-hour block for the Oral Exam after checking the availability of all QE Committee members (using when2meet or a different survey tool).

-    Middle October–December – The Oral Exam should be held before the end of the term (but scheduled as soon as the QE Committee is known).
+Middle November–December – The Oral Exam should be held before the end of the term (but scheduled as soon as the QE Committee is known).